SujalAhrodia/GoGame/README.md

 >1.
 Invert a binary tree.
 >2.
 A binary tree is univalued if every node in the tree has the same value.
 Return true if and only if the given tree is univalued.

+## Day 12
+>1.
+Given a n-ary tree, find its maximum depth.
+The maximum depth is the number of nodes along the longest path from the root node down to the farthest leaf node.